Units and calories in cider

 Get the facts about cider and what you can do to cut back on the amount you drink.

-- What are the daily unit guidelines for cider?
+- What are the lower risk guidelines for cider?

 - Check the strength of your cider